 Retention – loyal customers sent product introductions, appointment confirmations and reward statements.

-This is by no means a full list: there are more examples in our A-Z of documents article.
+These examples are by no means a full list: there are more examples in our A-Z of documents article.
 But, you can begin to understand the different communications an individual customer can receive.
 We’ll go on to look at the potential for better customer experience via some of those documents later.

 Before we look at why you need CCM, let’s talk about affordability.

-If you read other articles on Customer Communications Management suggesting buying new software to deliver great outbound communications, don’t worry.
+If you read other articles on Customer Communications Management suggesting buying new software to deliver excellent outbound communications, don’t worry.
 You can make CCM improvements without spending five to six-figures on software or paying licensing fees.
 So please read on, there are tools later to help you.

-5 reasons why you need Customer Communications Management
+Five reasons why you need Customer Communications Management

 Here are five key benefits to consider:

-To win and keep customers, you need Customer Communications Management to compete
+To win and keep customers, you need Customer Communications Management to compete.

 Great CCM lets you switch customer communications seamlessly between different channels.